Deportation of the Talysh people

-The deportation of the Talysh people (Russian: Депортация талышей) was Stalin's deportations with the aim of ethnic cleansing of the Talysh population from areas bordering Iran, as well as with the aim of internal changes in the ethnic composition of certain areas.
+The Soviet leader Joseph Stalin ordered the deportation the Talysh population from areas bordering Iran, with the aim of ethnic cleansing and internal changes in the ethnic composition of certain areas.
 It was carried out in Central Asia and in the Kura-Araks zone of the Azerbaijan SSR.

 Background

 In 1936, a new Constitution of the USSR was adopted and the Transcaucasian Socialist Federative Soviet Republic was liquidated, and the attitude towards peoples changed; a period of introducing a policy of assimilation of many national minorities in favor of the titular people and the prohibition of their ethnonym began.

 After the plenum of the Central Committee, held on June 6, 1937, on the eve of the 13th Congress of the Communist Party of Azerbaijan, where the content of the upcoming report of the Central Committee to the Congress was discussed, the issue of cleansing the Azerbaijani language from Persian, Arabic and Ottoman layers was raised, among others.
 One of the participants in the discussion spoke about the need to "cleanse the Tat language".
 To which Mirjafar Bagirov said: "I think it is time to move from the Tat, Kurdish, Talysh languages to the Azerbaijani language.
 The People's Commissariat of Education should take the initiative, they are all Azerbaijanis."

 After this plenum, a decision was made to abandon teaching in other languages and switch to the Azerbaijani language, schools in the Talysh language were closed, periodicals were discontinued, and Talysh scientists and public figures (Ahmedzade Z., Nasirli M., Mirsalaev B. and others), were subjected to repression.